aws-amplify/docs/docs/lib/graphqlapi/fragments/js/authz.md

 AWS AppSync also supports [multiple authorization modes on a single API](https://docs.aws.amazon.com/appsync/latest/devguide/security.html#using-additional-authorization-modes) enabling you to add additional authorization modes.

-In order to use this feature with the Amplify Graphql Client the `API.graphql({...})` function accepts an optional parameter called `authMode`, its value will be one of the supported auth modes:
+In order to use this feature with the Amplify GraphQL Client the `API.graphql({...})` function accepts an optional parameter called `authMode`, its value will be one of the supported auth modes:

 - `API_KEY`
 - `AWS_IAM`